 As the thermometer rises this summer, so will energy consumption.
-Here are a few ways you can reduce your energy usage and control your monthly electric bills.
+Here are a few ways you can reduce your energy usage.

 Turn Off Lights When Leaving a Room